International Parliamentary Scholarship – IPS (Internationales Parlaments-Stipendium)

 The International Parliamentary Scholarship programme provides graduates of Latvian universities with the opportunity to learn more about the work of the German Bundestag and public life in Germany by taking part in the work of MPs’ offices.
 The rules of the German Parliament require Latvian applicants for the International Parliamentary Scholarship to be Latvian citizens under the age of 30, have a good command of the German language, and hold a university degree.

 EU member states are interested in creating exchange programmes that enable students to learn about the political experience of other countries and expand their language skills.
 Since 2010, the Saeima has been offering a counterpart programme for German students who wish to gain an insight into the work of the Latvian Parliament.
-This programme gives an opportunity for young Germans to learn about the democratic and parliamentary experience in Latvia, and it promotes the visibility of Latvia and its politics in Germany.
+This programme gives an opportunity for German youths to learn about the democratic and parliamentary experience in Latvia, and it promotes the visibility of Latvia and its politics in Germany.

-In 2023, the programme was implemented for the ninth time, and from 4 to 29 September, students from Germany Vanessa Wagner and Sebastian Ziegert did an internship in the Saeima.
-The students learned about the work of the Members of the Saeima, working under the guidance of the Deputy Chair of the Group for promoting cooperation with the Parliament of Germany Jana Simanovska (PRO), and another member of the Group, Harijs Rokpelnis (ZZS).
-Alongside their internship at the Saeima, both students attended lectures at the University of Latvia.
-In order to facilitate the participation of the German students in committee and parliamentary group meetings, the Saeima hosted two students from Ventspils University of Applied Sciences—Agate Zālīte and Fabians Kapustjonoks—who provided Latvian-German interpreting during the meetings.
+In 2025, this programme was implemented for the 11th time, and from 28 August to 26 September two students from Germany undertook internships at the Saeima: Anna Friederike Utsch and Johannes-Leon Pilgram Alfred von Eyb.
+The young people were becoming acquainted with the work of Members of the Saeima under the guidance of Jana Simanovska (PRO), Deputy Head of the Group for Promoting Cooperation with the Parliament of Germany, and Harijs Rokpelnis (ZZS), a member of the same Group.
+Alongside their internship at the Saeima, both students were also attending lectures at the University of Latvia.
+To ensure more effective participation of the German students in the meetings of committees and parliamentary groups, the Saeima also admitted students from Ventspils University of Applied Sciences – Elēna Šatrovska and Matīss Jansons – who provided interpretation between Latvian and German for the German students during the meetings.